garywiz/chaperone/README.md

 Chaperone: A lean init-style startup manager for Docker-like containers
 -----------------------------------------------------------------------

+*IMPORTANT*:  This project has just begun and is is PRE-ALPHA phase.
+Explore at your own risk.

 This is a lean, full-featured process which runs at the root of a docker container tree.
 It provides: